 This post may contain affiliate links.
 Read disclosure policy.

-The Easiest Strawberry Rhubarb Crisp
+Easy Strawberry Rhubarb Crisp without Oats

-Rhubarb hits its peak from May to August, right around the same time strawberries are in season, making them the perfect pair in this crisp and my favorite strawberry rhubarb jam recipe!.
+Rhubarb hits its peak from May to August, right around the same time strawberries are in season, making them the perfect pair in this crisp and my favorite strawberry rhubarb jam without pectin!
 If you’ve never used rhubarb before, it looks a bit like red celery and has a tart flavor that balances beautifully with sweet strawberries and a little sugar.

 Ingredient Notes